Courses

 RS 3388 Radiation Protection: 1 semester hour.

-Topics include: x-ray interaction with matter, quantities and units of radiation, biological effects of ionizing radiation, MPD, radiation detection instruments, methods to minimize radiation exposure to patients and personnel, and U.S. Government radiation control standards.
+Topics include: x-ray interaction with matter, quantities and units of radiation, biological effects of ionizing radiation, radiation exposure limits, radiation detection instruments, methods to minimize radiation exposure to patients and personnel, and U.S. Government radiation control standards.
 S

 RS 3389 Applied Radiography I: 4 semester hours.

-Clinical applications of radiographic examinations with emphasis on the chest, abdomen, and upper limbs.
+Clinical applications of radiographic examinations with emphasis on the chest, abdomen, and upper extremities.
 F

 RS 3390 Applied Radiography II: 4 semester hours.